TomBrlek/PicoUSB/README.md

 - volume(x) - negative number is volume down by x, possitive volume up by x. min volume = 0. max = 100. volume(mute) mutes the speakers.
 - loop() - forever loops everything after the loop command.
 Use loop only once.

 **(1)** There are ways you can brick your PicoUSB never to be used again if you disable the USB communication in code, without the ability to enable it again.
-This happens if you write your own micropython scrip.
-PicoUSB pseudo-code will never brick the device.
+This happens if you write your own micropython scripts (please be careful!).
 Please do not modify the micropython code unless you know what you are doing.
 Modify at your own discretion.
 I am not responible if you brick it.
+PicoUSB pseudo-code will never brick the device!